 Keep coat clean and healthy

-Winter weather can be really hard on a dog’s coat, so you’ll want to invest in the right kind of care products.
+Winter weather can be hard on a dog’s coat, so you’ll want to invest in the right kind of care products.
 As usual, a good brush is essential since you need to care for your dog’s fur without pulling or tearing.
 You’ll also want to put some thought into your choice of shampoo.
-Some products were specifically designed with your dog’s unique coat in mind.
+Some products were designed with your dog’s unique coat in mind.

-For instance, BuddyWash was voted best for Labradoodles, which is an important accomplishment because of the combination of hair and fur that these dogs tend to grow.
+For instance, BuddyWash was voted best for Labradoodles, which is an essential accomplishment because of the combination of hair and fur that these dogs tend to grow.
 Many Labradoodles have the same sort of fleece-like hypoallergenic coat that poodles do, which makes sense considering their crossed lineage.
 This kind of coat requires special treatment, so you’ll want to work with a cleaning product that’s sensitive enough for them.

 Depending on how your dog takes to cold weather, you may even consider investing in a sweater.